 (4) All expenditure incurred by the Authority for the purposes of performing its functions under this Act, including the repayment of moneys borrowed by or advanced to the Authority in accordance with this Act, shall be charged to the Account and moneys standing to the credit of the Account shall be applied only for the purposes of this Act.

-[Section 33 amended by No. 49 of 1996 ss.60 and 64; No. 77 of 2006 s.
+[Section 33 amended by No. 49 of 1996 s.
+60 and 64; No. 77 of 2006 s.
 17.]

 34. Relationship of revenue to expenditure